flipperdevices/flipperzero-firmware/README.md

 # Flipper Zero Evil Portal

-An evil captive portal AP using the Flipper Zero and Wi-Fi dev board
+An evil captive portal Wi-Fi access point using the Flipper Zero and Wi-Fi dev board

 ## About